Mohamed-Samy26/React-My-Reads/README.md

 *  the book's state can be changed by selecting a new option from the green botton in front of it

  ## Installation
- The application was created with create-react-app and requires only npm install and npm start or yarn start to get it installed and launched.
+ The application was created with create-react-app and requires only npm install and npm start or yarn start to get it installed and launched an localhost.

+#### Note: This project was made as a requirement to graduate from Udacity's React Development Cross-Skilling Nanodegree Program.